BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 11-1-2023.md

 ### Joseph Porrino
 ##### Previous goals
-- Work with Tyler on getting the database connected
-- Start unittesting code

-##### Keypoints
-- Refactored webscraper code to make more readable and use less lines of code
-- Set up pytest and started unit testing
-- Got access to database.

-##### Next Week Goals
 - Finish unit testing
 - Work on database functions
 - Connect python code to database

+##### Keypoints
+- Almost finished shoprite webscraper.
+Ran into issues with bots but was able to "hack" my way through.
+- Started helping tyler with the database functions.
+- Set up CI with the webscraper.
+Still need to test if selenium will work with github actions.

+##### Next Week Goals
+- Finish the webscrapers and collect sample data to store as a json.
+- Help Tyler with the database functions